Zoom program: Catching up with emerging rail photographers

 An evening with the winners of the 2024 John Gruber Creative Photography Awards

-This presentation was recorded and will be made available soon on our YouTube page, www.youtube.com/railphotoart
+This presentation was recorded and is available on our YouTube page:

 Tuesday, August 20, 2024